 Pacific Gas and Electric Company Safety Culture - In April, the CPUC held evidentiary hearings on PG&E's response to an investigation (I.15-08-019) into its corporate safety culture.
 SED oversaw a report by NorthStar Consulting, LLC that looked at PG&E's safety practices from the field level up to the board of directors and made over 60 recommendations.
 During the hearings, PG&E executives described how the utility was implementing NorthStar's recommendations.
 In D.18-11-050, issued in November, the CPUC ordered PG&E to complete implementation of the NorthStar Report recommendations by July 2019.
 SED will closely monitor PG&E's implementation of these solutions.
-The CPUC's scrutiny of PG&E and other utilities' safety culture continues into 2019.
-With the passage of SB 901 requiring an ongoing program of safety culture assessments for utilities not less than every five years, the SED/NorthStar relationship and review will provide a model for future evaluation of utility performance and practices.
+The CPUC's scrutiny of PG&E and other utilities on the less than every five years, the SED/NorthStar relationship and review will provide a model for future evaluation of utility performance and practices.